Hank Azaria: Personal life

 In the early 1990s, Azaria was in a relationship with actress Julie Warner.
 His relationship with actress Helen Hunt began in 1994; they married in a traditional Jewish ceremony at the couple's home in Southern California on July 17, 1999.
 The two had appeared together in Mad About You and the Simpsons episode "Dumbbell Indemnity".
 After a year of marriage, Azaria moved out of the couple's home, and Hunt filed for divorce after a six-month separation, citing irreconcilable differences.
 The divorce was finalized on December 18, 2000.

 Azaria began dating former actress Katie Wright in 2007, and the two married later that year.
-They have a son named Hal (born 2009).
+They have a son named Hal (b.
+2009).
 The family has one dog, Truman, and two rescue cats, Mookie and Wilson.
 In 2013, the family began renting a home on 80th Street in Manhattan, with plans to make a final decision on where to live in two years.
 They previously lived in a four-bedroom house in Pacific Palisades, which Azaria bought from his Simpsons co-star Dan Castellaneta in 2011.
 Several weeks earlier, Azaria had sold his home in Bel Air.
 Azaria previously owned the fifth-floor co-op loft on Mercer Street in Manhattan's Soho neighborhood, which he bought from photographer Cindy Sherman in 2005, before selling it in 2013.

+Azaria is a huge fan of the New York Mets.
+He is also a fan of the New York Jets.